Home » By Course » Desserts » The Perfect Flaky Oil Pie Crust

 Notes

-• Mix only until the dough comes together to keep the crust tender.
+• Mix only until the dough comes together.

 • If it feels dry, add milk a teaspoon at a time until soft but not sticky.